GSAC Health Statement

 To our valued artists, audience, patrons and community members of GSAC

-Much like you, the Gas Station Arts Centre is still keeping a close eye on the news around Covid-19 and the spread of the coronavirus.
+Much like you, the Gas Station Arts Centre is still keeping a close eye on the news around Covid-19.
 As you know we are dedicated to creating a safe and enjoyable space for both audiences and artists.

 What should you do if you are trying to plan an upcoming event?
 Know the current recommendation within your community.
 Communities around the world are implementing measures to manage the pandemic however, it is important to keep in mind that what is necessary in one region may not be appropriate in another.
 Please contact us if you want to check availability and/or need to reschedule your event.